renderghost/at-science-homepage/content/events/event-atmosphere2026.md

 ---
 layout: event
-title: ATScience2026
+title: ATScience 2026
-description: Join ATScience2026, a full-day scientific exploration on AT Protocol in Vancouver, March 27, 2026.
+description: Join ATScience 2026, a full-day scientific exploration on AT Protocol in Vancouver, March 27, 2026.
 A side event to AtmosphereConf2026 bringing together researchers, developers, and builders using ATProto for science, education, and open knowledge.
 Features keynotes, lightning talks, panel discussions, and demos showcasing innovative projects in the AT Science ecosystem.
 startdate: 2026-03-27
 # enddate: 2026-03-29
 city: Vancouver